 Questions?
 Please email email@example.com.

-2017-2018 school year applications for the McDaniel Bus Scholarship program are now being accepted.
-The application consists of an online form, a letter of intent on CPS letterhead, and proof of low income status.
+2018-2019 school year applications for the McDaniel Bus Scholarship program will be accepted starting September 4, 2018.
+The application consists of an online form, a letter of intent on CPS letterhead, and proof of low-income status.

 The Adler Planetarium is grateful to the William McDaniel Charitable Foundation for supporting bus scholarships.